-The Tribe shall prepare, certify and make available to the County, the City if applicable, the State Clearinghouse, the State Gaming Agency, the California Department of Justice, Office of the Attorney General, and all Interested Persons (and, in the event potentially significant traffic impacts are identified in the final TEIR, to Caltrans), at least fifty-five (55) days before the completion of negotiations pursuant to section 11.15 a final TEIR (Final TEIR).
+The Tribe shall prepare, certify and make available to the County, the City if applicable, the State Clearinghouse, the State Gaming Agency, the California Department of Justice, Office of the Attorney General, and all Interested Persons (and, in the event potentially significant traffic impacts are identified in the draft or final TEIR, to Caltrans) a final TEIR (Final TEIR), which shall consist of:

-- (a) The Final TEIR shall consist of: - (1) The draft TEIR or a revision of the draft; - (2) Comments and recommendations received on the draft TEIR either verbatim or in summary; - (3) A list of persons, organizations, and public agencies commenting on the draft TEIR; and - (4) The responses of the Tribe to significant environmental points raised in the review and consultation process, reflecting the Tribe's good-faith, reasoned analysis and consideration of each substantive comment bearing on any off-reservation environmental impact. - (b) The Final TEIR may include a determination by the Tribe that some unmitigated Significant Effects on the Off-Reservation Environment are unavoidable but acceptable after balancing the economic, legal, social, technological, or other benefits of the Project to the Tribe and the surrounding community, against its unavoidable environmental risks.
-If the specific economic, legal, social, technological, or other benefits of a Project outweigh the unavoidable Significant Effects on the Off-Reservation Environment, the Final TEIR shall include all the following:
+- (a) The draft TEIR or a revision of the draft. - (b) Comments and recommendations received on the draft TEIR either verbatim or in summary. - (c) A list of persons, organizations, and public agencies commenting on the draft TEIR. - (d) The responses of the Tribe to significant environmental points raised in the review and consultation process, reflecting the Tribe's goodfaith, reasoned analysis and consideration of each substantive comment bearing on any off-reservation environmental impact. - (e) If applicable, a Tribal Mitigation Plan pursuant to section 11.15. - (f) The Final TEIR may include a determination by the Tribe that some unmitigated Significant Effects on the Off-Reservation Environment are unavoidable but acceptable after balancing the economic, legal, social, technological, or other benefits of the Project to the Tribe and the surrounding community, against its unavoidable environmental risks.
+If the specific economic, legal, social, technological, or other benefits of the Project outweigh the unavoidable Significant Effects on the Off-Reservation Environment, the Final TEIR shall include all the following:

-- (1) The specific overriding economic, legal, social, technological or other consideration(s) at issue; - (2) The determination that the unavoidable Significant Effects on the Off-Reservation Environment are outweighed by the overriding consideration(s) is supported by substantial evidence in the record upon which the Final TEIR is based; - (3) Alternative means, if feasible, to address the unavoidable Significant Effects on the Off-Reservation Environment to the community adversely affected by those effects have been adopted and implemented; and - (4) All other mitigation measures identified in the Final TEIR that are feasible are adopted and implemented. - (c) If the Tribe makes a determination pursuant to subdivision (b), a Project may proceed only if such a determination is supported by substantial evidence and there is an agreement with the local affected jurisdiction(s) pursuant to section 11.15, subdivision (a)(1) and/or, where appropriate, Caltrans, pursuant to section 11.15, subdivision (b), that the impacts to the affected community have been balanced with appropriate and commensurate benefits to the community.
+- (1) The specific overriding economic, legal, social, technological or other consideration(s) at issue; - (2) The determination that the unavoidable Significant Effects on the Off-Reservation Environment are outweighed by the overriding consideration(s) is supported by substantial evidence in the record upon which the Final TEIR is based; - (3) Changes or alterations, if any, that have been required in or incorporated into, the Project which avoid or substantially lessen the Significant Effects on the Off-Reservation Environment; and - (4) All other mitigation measures identified in the Final TEIR that the Tribe has determined are feasible and will be adopted and implemented. - (g) If subdivision (f) applies, the Project may proceed only if the determination required by subdivision (f) is supported by substantial evidence.
 Substantial evidence includes facts, reasonable assumptions predicated upon facts, and expert opinions supported by facts.
-Substantial evidence is not argument, speculation, unsubstantiated opinion or narrative, or evidence which is clearly inaccurate or erroneous.
-If the State disputes the propriety of a determination of infeasibility made under subdivision (b), the dispute shall be resolved using the dispute resolution procedures set forth in section 11.10. - (d) Any other information added by the Tribe.
+Substantial evidence is not argument, speculation, unsubstantiated opinion or narrative, or evidence that is clearly inaccurate or erroneous.
+If the State disputes the propriety of a determination of infeasibility made under subdivision (f), the dispute shall be resolved using binding arbitration following the procedures set forth in sections 13.2 and 13.4.
+Provided that, when resolving such disputes under this subdivision, the arbitrator shall afford deference to the Tribe's factual conclusions and resolve conflicts in evidence in favor of the findings. - (h) Any other information added by the Tribe.

 Sec.
 11.15.
-Intergovernmental Agreement.
+Tribal Mitigation Plan.